ufozone/ha-zcs-mower/README.md

 The following settings are available:

-* **Re-generate client key:** Regeneration is only recommended if authentication is no longer possible and the state of the lawn mowers can no longer be retrieved.
+* **Re-generate client key:** Regeneration is only recommended if authentication is no longer possible (see [Debugging](#debugging)) and the state of the lawn mowers can no longer be retrieved.

-    **:information_source: Please note** that regenerating will not improve the situation if the monthly data volume has been used up or the Connect expiration date has passed.
+    **:information_source: Please note** that regenerating will not bring any improvement if the monthly data volume has reached or the Connect expiration date has exceeded.

 * **Start and end of daily standby time:** To save data volume at times when the lawn mowers are not working by default (e.g. at night), the start and end of the usual working hours can be specified.
 During this standby time, the status is updated more frequently than outside these times.